-From the simulations we have performed, we can obtain what the minimum Router Advertisements frequency required to achieve this target configuration time is, with and without our overhearing optimization enabled.
-In Table II, we provide some results (for R = 225m) to help evaluate the signaling savings that can be obtained.
-In the urban scenario, for example, a value of $T{RA} = 15s$ is sufficient to obtain a shorter configuration time than the one obtained by plain GeoSAC with $T{RA} = 2s$ .
+From the simulations we have performed, we can obtain what the minimum RA frequency required to achieve this target configuration time is with and without our overhearing optimization enabled.
+In Table II, we provide some results (for R = 225 m) to help evaluate the signaling savings that can be obtained.
+In the urban scenario, for example, a value of $T{\rm RA} = 15$ s is sufficient to obtain a shorter configuration time than the value obtained by plain GeoSAC with $T{\rm RA} = 2$ s.
 For the city beltway and highway scenarios, the results are similar.
 However, the difference in performance decreases as the vehicular density decreases, and the probability of overhearing success decreases.
-In the highway scenario, for example, $T{RA}$ can be increased by up to 10 seconds if the goal is to achieve a better performance than with plain GeoSAC and $T{RA} = 2s$ .
+In the highway scenario, for example, $T{\rm RA}$ can be increased by up to 10 s if the goal is to achieve a better performance than with plain GeoSAC and $T{\rm RA} = 2$ s.

-C. Impact on the handover
+C. Impact on the Handover

 GeoSAC was designed as a mechanism to enable vehicles in a self-configured VANET to obtain a valid IP address.
 Getting an IP address is just one of the functionalities needed to connect vehicles to the Internet.
-As we discussed in Section I, routing and mobility support are also important components.
-Routing within a VANET is independent of the IP addressing in the ETSI TC ITS system architecture; therefore, the performance of the IP address auto-configuration protocol does not have an impact on the routing functionality.
-However, that lack of impact is not the case for IP mobility management protocols, in which the speed of IP address acquisition has a direct impact on the overall performance of the mobility solution, and thus on the IP connectivity.
+As discussed in Section I, routing and mobility support are also important components.
+Routing within a VANET is independent of the IP addressing in the ETSI TC ITS system architecture; therefore, the performance of the IP address autoconfiguration protocol has no impact on the routing functionality.
+However, that lack of impact is not the case for IP mobility management protocols, in which the speed of IP address acquisition has a direct impact on the overall performance of the mobility solution and, thus, on the IP connectivity.